 “It’s the truth.”

-Minjae tilted his head back against the wall.
-“When we get out of here, I’m filing for hazard pay.”
+“When we get out of here,” Minjae said.
+“I’m filing for hazard pay.”

+Just then, comms crackled again, louder this time.
 “Hello?
-Guys?
-Hold tight—we’ve got Hollow ops here to help get you out.”
+Guys?”
+Soahn’s voice bled through.
+“Hold tight.
+We’ve got Hollow ops here to help get you out.”

-Onyx gave a small nod, already scanning for the direction of the rescue signal.
+Onyx gave him a small nod, already scanning for the direction of the rescue signal.
 “Time to go home.”

-Onyx climbed out first.
-He braced one hand on the edge of the breach, servos whining softly, and pulled himself through.
-The light hit him like impact: too bright, too clean.
-Behind him, Minjae swore under his breath and squinted, shielding his eyes with a grimy sleeve.
+The Hollow’s rescue team cut through the last barrier at dawn, breaching the collapsed tunnel near one of the Light Wells where pale morning seeped down from the city above.
+Cold air poured into the tunnel, sharp and alive after hours of stale heat and dust.
+Onyx climbed out first, bracing one hand at the edge of the breach, servos whining softly, and pulled himself through.
+The light hit him like an impact, too bright and clean and too sudden.
+Behind him, Minjae swore under his breath and squinted, shielding his eyes with a grimy arm.

 “Yeah,” Minjae rasped, brushing dust off his arms.
 “Next time, we’re installing a skylight.”